wcj365/python-stats-dataviz/assignments/assignment_01.md

     - Download the notebook "Practice-01.ipynb" to your computer.
     - Upload the downloaded notebook from your computer to your GitHub repository.
     - Open the notebook from the GitHub, you will see a readonly display of the notebook.
-7. Submit the link to your repository to the Blackboard so I can review and grade.
+7. Submit the GitHub link to your notebook to the Blackboard so I can review and grade.